gtarchiveteam/GTPatcher-Launcher/README.md

 #### I don't want to open the Launcher every time I want to play a GTP build.
 How do I add them to my library?
 You can add the .exe files for the version(s) as non-Steam games in your Steam client, and include them in your library via the game properties.

+#### I don't see my question/problem here

+More generic questions are at the organization's [profile](https://github.com/gtarchiveteam).
+If neither that nor this FAQ answer your question, feel free to ask in our Discord server.

 ## Linux FAQ